Skip to main content

 $mo.UDFItems.Item("U_LineNo").Value = $csvItem.LineNo

-The same pattern applies to other User Defined Fields (UDFs).
+The same pattern applies to all the other User Defined Fields (UDFs).

 Hour Type User Defined Fields